admtrv/DzenGarden/README.md

 | **population_size**   | 10, 20, 50, 70, 80, 100                | 100            | 80           |
 | **selection_type**    | tournament, rank-based, roulette-wheel | roulette-wheel | tournament   |

-These results will help in further tuning of parameters for optimal performance of the genetic algorithm, but at the same time we should not strongly rely on them, because it is necessary to look at the performance of all parameters in complex.

 ## Conclusion

-The genetic algorithm developed for the Zen Garden problem successfully optimizes the monk's raking patterns to cover the maximum possible area.
+The genetic algorithm developed for the Zen Garden problem successfully optimizes the monk’s raking patterns to cover the maximum possible area.
 Through systematic evaluation and parameter optimization, the algorithm demonstrates high effectiveness and efficiency.
 The use of automated testing and analysis allowed to identify optimal settings, which significantly improved the results and accelerated the convergence of the algorithm.

 During the process, the performance of the code was improved through a thorough research of the parameters and their impact on the algorithm.
 This helped to improve the efficiency of the algorithm and better understand its dynamics.